OpenHD/QOpenHD/readme.md

 ## Video streaming

-On the GroundPi, the app is simply an overlay over `hello_video` just like the original OSD, so video should work exactly the same as it always has.
+On the GroundPi, the app is simply an overlay on `hello_video` just like the original OSD, so video should work exactly the same as it always has.

 On other platforms, QtGStreamer is used to decode and render the video stream using available hardware decoders and OpenGL.
 This is the same code that QGroundControl uses at the moment.

 The QtGStreamer code itself is very old and mostly unmaintained upstream, it is likely to be replaced very soon with another video component based on qmlglsink or one based on libavcodec + GL shader rendering that I have been working on.

 On Android there seem to be some hardware acceleration issues with the currently committed QtGStreamer code.
-QGroundControl has a newer version of it where they have implemented hardware acceleration on Android, but it didn't actually work on my test device (the androidmedia gstreamer plugin can't be loaded so the accelerated decoders are not avalable).
+QGroundControl has a newer version of it where they have implemented hardware acceleration on Android, but it didn't actually work on my test device (the `androidmedia` GStreamer plugin can't be loaded, so the accelerated decoders are not avalable).

-Video should be working fine on iOS, Mac, Windows and Linux, as most machines can handle softare decoding without trouble (it works, it's just not efficient and wastes battery power).
+Video should be working fine on iOS, Mac, Windows and Linux, as most machines can handle software decoding without trouble (it works, it's just not efficient and wastes battery power).

 ## Building